ccamel/awesome-ccamel/README.md

 - [taiki-e/cargo-llvm-cov](https://github.com/taiki-e/cargo-llvm-cov) - Cargo subcommand to easily use LLVM source-based code coverage (-C instrument-coverage).
 - [tikv/rust-prometheus](https://github.com/tikv/rust-prometheus) - Prometheus instrumentation library for Rust applications
 - [tokio-rs/prost](https://github.com/tokio-rs/prost) - PROST! a Protocol Buffers implementation for the Rust Language
-- [trimental/inlyne](https://github.com/trimental/inlyne) - Introducing Inlyne, a GPU powered yet browsless tool to help you quickly view markdown files in the blink of an eye.
+- [trimental/inlyne](https://github.com/trimental/inlyne) - Introducing Inlyne, a GPU powered yet browserless tool to help you quickly view markdown files in the blink of an eye.
 - [typst/typst](https://github.com/typst/typst) - A new markup-based typesetting system that is powerful and easy to learn.
 - [uutils/coreutils](https://github.com/uutils/coreutils) - Cross-platform Rust rewrite of the GNU coreutils
 - [valeriansaliou/sonic](https://github.com/valeriansaliou/sonic) - 🦔 Fast, lightweight & schema-less search backend.
 An alternative to Elasticsearch that runs on a few MBs of RAM.